jrit/peloton-to-tcx/README.md

 This package can be required in another node module or used from CLI.

+## Supported Fields

+Cadence, Speed, Heart Rate, and Power are all supported.
+Power is an extension that is used by Strava, so it may not appear if you import the TCX to somewhere else.

 ## Storing Login Info, Optional

-To avoid having to enter a login and password every time, you can store these in a file named `.env` next to the `package.json` file.
+To avoid having to enter a login and password every time, you can create environment variables for `PELOTON_LOGIN` and `PELOTON_PASSWORD`.
+Or, you can store these in a file named `.env` next to the `package.json` file.
 The contents will look something like:

 ```
 PELOTON_LOGIN=myusername